adambard/learnxinyminutes-docs/vim.html.markdown

     a                 # Puts vim into insert mode, after the cursor position v                 # Puts vim into visual mode
     :                 # Puts vim into ex mode
-    <esc>             # 'Escapes' from whichever mode you're in, into Command mode
+    <esc>             # 'Escapes' from whichever mode you're in, into Normal mode

     # Copying and pasting text
                       # Operations use the vim register by default